-All of the terms appearing above the item captioned "Secondary Market" on the cover page and pages P-2 and P-3 of this pricing supplement and the terms appearing under the caption "General Terms of the Notes" in the product prospectus supplement, as modified by this pricing supplement.
+All of the terms appearing above the item captioned "Secondary Market" on pages P-2 and P-3 of this pricing supplement and the terms appearing under the captions "General Terms of the Notes" and "Supplemental Discussion of U.S. Federal Income Tax Consequences" in the product prospectus supplement dated September 7, 2018, as modified by this pricing supplement.